nlamirault/emacs-gitlab/README.md

 emacs-gitlab is available on the two major community maintained repositories - [MELPA STABLE](melpa-stable.milkbox.net), [MELPA](http://melpa.milkbox.net).

-You can install `emacs-gitlab` with the following commnad:
+You can install `gitlab` with the following commnad:

 <kbd>M-x package-install [RET] gitlab [RET]</kbd>